comp426-2022-spring/AdventureAid/README.md

 4. Use command `npm run client` *in a different terminal* to run client code
 5. Go to [https://localhost:3000/](https://localhost:3000/) in a browser to open the site

-**_NOTE:_ on mac, these commands do not work and you should install and run `npm start` directly in the server and client directories**
+**NOTE:** on Mac, these commands do not work and you should run `npm install` and run `npm start` directly in the server and client directories**

+#### More Setup Information
-##### More info on running / installation is available in [server](https://github.com/comp426-2022-spring/a99-hamal/blob/main/server/README.md) and [client](https://github.com/comp426-2022-spring/a99-hamal/blob/main/client/README.md) README files
+More information on running / installation is available in [server](https://github.com/comp426-2022-spring/a99-hamal/blob/main/server/README.md) and [client](https://github.com/comp426-2022-spring/a99-hamal/blob/main/client/README.md) README files

 ## Dependencies
 | **Dependency** | **Version** |